Noise Levels in Williamson Road, Roanoke, VA | Find Quiet Neighborhoods With Our Sound Map

 Normal conversation an arm’s length away

-Southern Williamson Road sounds about 34% louder than Northern Williamson Road to the human ear, a 4.2 dBA gap.
+To the human ear, noise in northwestern Williamson Road sounds about 122% louder than in northeastern Williamson Road, a 11.5 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from US Hwy 220 do you need to be?